onefoursix/transformer-k8s-ingress-nginx/README.md

 ### Prerequisites
 * API Credentials for an admin account on DataOps Platform
-* [jq](https://stedolan.github.io/jq/) must be installed on the machine where this project's scripts will be run
+* [jq](https://stedolan.github.io/jq/) must be installed on the machine where this project's scripts are run
+* [uuidgen](https://man7.org/linux/man-pages/man1/uuidgen.1.html) must be installed on the machine where this project's scripts are run

 ### Deploy the Ingress Controller